OSGConnect/OUTDATED-tutorial-fsurf/README.md

 ##  Fsurf setup on your laptop or desktop

-Install `fsurf` on your laptop or desktop using the `curl` command which is a utility to copy the content of the url.

-To install fsurf on Linux/Unix/Mac OS X system, open a terminal window and then run:
+Install `fsurf` on your laptop or desktop (linux/unix/MacOS X OS system) using the `curl` command which is a utility to copy the content of the url.
+Open a terminal window and then run:

   curl -L -o fsurf 'http://stash.osgconnect.net/+fsurf/fsurf' chmod +x fsurf